Christmas bread wreath recipe made with blueberry and almond cinnamon rolls. Fun to assemble and a real Christmas showstopper!

 - Cut a roll out, move it to the right.

 Honestly, I was a little nervous about this stage as I've never done it before.
 However, if your dough is the right consistency (firm but not too soft), it helps a lot!
 If your dough is too soft, simply place it in the fridge or freezer until it's firm enough :).

 If you want to enjoy the wreath on Christmas Day or Eve, you can prepare parts of it beforehand!
 You can either:

 - Make the ball of dough and immediately chill it before you let it rise.
 When you bring it out of the fridge, if your dough is still soft, you can roll and shape it immediately.
 If it's a little too firm, allow it to come to room temperature and soften then shape it.

 - Make the dough, shape the wreath and chill it immediately.
 On the day you want to enjoy the wreath, allow it to come to room temperature.
 If it didn't rise in the fridge, allow it to rise at room temperature.
 If it did rise, simply bake it when it's room temperature!

-See my other vegan Christmas recipes:
+More vegan Christmas bread recipes:

 Blueberry Almond Christmas Wreath Recipe